Berry Gordy Quick Bio

 Berry Gordy, Jr. – Cultivating the Talents of African-American Artists Berry Gordy, Jr. was born in a big, middle-class African-American family, to Berry Gordy, Sr. and Bertha Gordy.

-This interest led to the opening of Gordy’s own jazz music store, 3-D Record Mart, and his writing of some songs.
+This interest led to the opening of Gordy’s own jazz music store, 3-D Record Mart.
 The business did not go well at 3-D Record Mart, pushing Gordy to look for other means of income for him and his wife, Thelma Coleman.

 Music had a way of finding Gordy though.
 Gordy eventually met Al Green, the owner of the Fame Show Bar talent club and singer Jackie Wilson.
 Gordy wrote and co-wrote songs for Wilson for two years, recording a few modest hits such as ‘Reet Petite’.